lucasastorian/MTA-Turnstile-Analysis/README.md

 In this notebook, I'll be using helper functions in order to directly download the data from the MTAs website, and to cleanse the data - which is quite messy.

+# Data Cleansing and Preprocessing

+The first step is importing the required python libraries, and helper functions into the notebook.
+Turnstile data from the specified date range is directly downloaded from the MTA website, and subjected to various preprocessing, including:
+* Stripping leading and trailing spaces from DataFrame's column names, and alphanumeric columns
+* Creating a DateTime column
+* Disaggregating the entries and exits, which are collected cumulatively
+* Dropping rows with outliers or NaN values
+* Adding station coordinates collected with the Google Maps API

 ```python
 import datetime